By: Author John Cunningham. Published: 2019/02/10 at 6:41 pm

-Getting small engine equipment winter prepped isn’t difficult and if need a little more help, check out the “Mower winterizing video”, it walks you through the process step by step – cleaning, cylinder protection, gas system preparation, and body protection.
+Getting small engine equipment winter prepped isn’t difficult, and if you need a little more help, check out the “Mower winterizing video” it walks you through the process step by step – cleaning, cylinder protection, gas system preparation, and body protection.

 Walk-behind mower or lawn tractor, the process is much similar.
 However, before working on a walk-behind mower, it’s best to disable your engine to prevent accidental starting.

 Disable Mower Engine

 Remove – Remove the plug lead and turn off the gas to disable the mower.

 Gas Off – Turn off-gas.
 Not all mowers have a gas valve.
 To help locate your fuel valve, check out “Fuel valve location”

 Tools You’ll Need